Lichu23/flowence/PROJECT_TRACKER.md

 * [x] Sistema de invitación por correo activo
 * [x] Documentación actualizada

+#### Sprint 5.5: Dashboard and Payment System ✅ COMPLETADO

+- [x] Add currency support for Argentine pesos (ARS)
+- [x] Display total losses from defective products
+- [x] Include metric for total number of refunded orders
+- [x] Show overall totals for sales and expenses in the main dashboard (not separated by months)
+- [x] Create a separate section to view data by month
+- [x] Allow, in case of multiple stores, to view monthly expenses, profits, and metrics per store

+QR Payment Integration (Stripe):
+- [x] Implement QR payment.
+- [x] Generate a link or QR code when the customer chooses to pay by card
+- [x] Connect the flow with Stripe to process the payment
+- [x] Upon payment confirmation:
+  - [x] Mark the sale as paid
+  - [x] Automatically update inventory
+  - [x] Automatically generate the purchase receipt

+Deliverables:
+- [x] Dashboard with new operational metrics (losses, refunds, totals, monthly data)
+- [x] Fully functional QR payment system integrated with Stripe
+- [x] Automated inventory updates and billing after payment
+- [x] Updated technical and functional documentation

 #### Sprint 5.4: Deployment
 - [ ] Production environment setup
 - [ ] CI/CD pipeline